Torsors in super-symmetry: Shifting to the Hopf-algebra world

 \begin{definition} We say that $A/B$ is (an) $H$-\emph{Galois} (\emph{extension}), or $A$ is an $H$-\emph{Galois extension over} $B$, if $B \hookrightarrow A$ is faithfully flat, and the map $\beta$ above is bijective. \end{definition}

 \begin{rem} The definition above is generalized to the situation where $H$ and $A$ are not necessarily super-commutative.
-But it seems natural to assume then that the antipode of $H$ is bijective, in which case, assuming that $A$ is faithfully flat over $B$ on the left is the same as assuming that it is so on the right, as is seen from \cite[Theorem~4.10]{SS}; see also \cite[Lemma 10.1]{MZ1} and Remark \ref{RGUE} below. \end{rem}
+But it seems reasonable to assume then that the antipode of $H$ is bijective, in which case, the condition that $A$ is faithfully flat over $B$ on the left is equivalent to the condition that it is so on the right, as is seen from \cite[Theorem~4.10]{SS}; see also \cite[Lemma 10.1]{MZ1} and Remark \ref{RGUE} below. \end{rem}

 Recall that $A$ is an algebra in $\M^H$.
 We let